 3 - Chronic stress

-It can alter bacterial composition, increase intestinal inflammation and weaken the intestinal barrier.
-These changes can encourage the proliferation of bad bacteria and compromise digestive health.
+It can alter bacterial composition, increase intestinal inflammation, and weaken the intestinal barrier.
+These changes can promote the proliferation of bad bacteria and compromise digestive health.

 A sedentary lifestyle can also affect the diversity of gut bacteria.
-Indeed, regular exercise promotes intestinal motility and reduces chronic inflammation, which promotes the growth of good bacteria.
+Regular exercise promotes intestinal motility and reduces chronic inflammation, which promotes the growth of good bacteria.

-Certain medications, such as nonsteroidal anti-inflammatory drugs (NSAIDs), oral contraceptives, and medications for stomach acid, can disrupt intestinal balance.
-Additionally, exposure to toxic substances, such as pesticides and chemicals found in some foods and personal care products, can also harm the health of our microbiota.
+Certain medications, such as nonsteroidal anti-inflammatory drugs (NSAIDs), oral contraceptives, and acid-lowering medications, can disrupt intestinal balance.
+Additionally, exposure to toxic substances, such as pesticides and chemicals found in certain foods and personal care products, can also harm the health of our microbiota.